BISP corruption reference: Controller General Accounts commits suicide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Asked whether the Bureau caused so much stress to the accused facing corruption investigation that they ultimately took such an extreme step, the NAB spokesperson said, "He [Khurram] was not in our custody and was a free man, as we had filed a reference of BISP more than six months ago.
-Now the reference is subjudice.
-We totally reject the allegations and always believe in performing our duties as per the law."
+Asked whether the Bureau caused so much stress to the accused facing corruption investigation that they ultimately took such extreme step, the NAB spokesperson said, "He [Khurram] was not in our custody and was a free man, as we had filed a reference of BISP more than six months before.
+Now the reference is sub judice.
+We totally reject the allegations and always believe in performing our duties as per law."

+Khurram’s recent communication with family friends and colleagues revealed that he was really upset with the ongoing NAB investigation.

 "I, as the former Director General (Finance & Accounts) in the period, have been nominated as one of the co-accused in the Reference.
 I consulted a law firm and its opinion about the Reference is also attached.
 I am writing this letter to bring to your notice that I intend to fight this case legally and contest all the allegations raised against me.
 It is my firm belief that with the help of Allah Almighty I would be able to establish my innocence.
 As a senior civil servant manning a key position under the Ministry of Finance, it is my duty to bring the above situation in your notice," he further stated in his letter.